Gardening Tools and Products

 If you are going for a telescopic snapper then the one with the adjustable head is most useful.

-There are now 4 versions of this tool
+There are several length versions of this tool

 650mm.
 1meter 1.5m Telescopic version

 Heavy Duty Pole Pruner - Fiskars Long Reach Universal Cutter.

 I have used this tool for about 8 years now and still marvel at its incredible cutting power and ease of use.